adamnicholson/Chief/README.md

 For every `Command` in your application, there should be a corresponding `CommandHandler`.

-In the below example, we demonstrate how a command bus design could handle registering a new user in your system using Chief as your command bus:
+In the below example, we demonstrate how a command bus design could handle registering a new user in your system using Chief:

-	use Chief\Command;
-	use Chief\CommandHandler;
+	use Chief\Chief, Chief\Command, Chief\CommandHandler;
-	use Chief\Chief;

-	class RegisterUserCommand implements Chief {
+	class RegisterUserCommand implements Command {
 		public $email;
 		public $name;
 	}